GAM-team/GAM/wiki/Chrome-Policies.md

 chrome.devices.managedguest.apps.SkipDocumentScanConfirmation: Allows the app to skip the confirmation dialog when using the Document Scan API.
   skipDocumentScanConfirmation: TYPE_BOOL
+    Controls whether a Chrome Application can skip the confirmation dialog when using the Document Scan API.

 chrome.devices.managedguest.apps.SkipPrintConfirmation: Allows the app to skip the confirmation dialog when sending print jobs via the Chrome Printing API.
   skipPrintConfirmation: TYPE_BOOL
+    Controls whether a Chrome Application can skip the confirmation dialog when sending print jobs via the Chrome Printing API.

 chrome.devices.managedguest.AssistantWebEnabled: Allow using Google Assistant on the web.
   assistantWebEnabled: TYPE_ENUM